CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/v1_6/CookBook.md

 different threads (doing so may create deadlocks as the actions may need to cooperate).
 This means that the execution of `action1` and `action2` in the above example _may_ interleave.
-If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.
+If this is a problem, you should add1 proper synchronization logic to `action1` and `action2` to make the test thread-safe.